Breaking Down The Barriers To Women & Lifting

 If you were to conjure up an image of the ‘perfect’ body for lifting, what would it be?
 That’s a trick question.
 There isn’t one.
 There’s no such thing as the ‘perfect’ body.

-Start with lighter weights and gradually increase them as you gain more strength.
-Focus on form first.
+Start with lighter weights and gradually increase them as you gain more strength and confidence.
+However, it’s important to always focus on form first.
 Once you’ve nailed that, increase your weights and reps.

 - Myth: Only women of certain shapes and sizes can lift.